 - Fraudsters make use of VoIP phone lines such as GoogleVoice or MagicJack to hide their true location/identity.

 - Unstable connections, static, or overseas calls should raise concern.

 - Of course you’re in it for the money, but if the price per mile is too good to be true, it probably is.

 - Fraudsters booking shipping with stolen funds have no limit on the shipping budget.

 - You risk being responsible for repaying the full amount after you do the job.

 - If a customer is offering you payment with no services rendered, that's very kind but likely too good to be true.

 - Please keep in mind that if a transaction is charged back due to fraud, your account may be debited for that loss.

-Should you feel uncomfortable at any point during your experience with the customer or shipment, please contact uShip Member Support and let us know what you are experiencing in full detail.
-Our Trust & Safety team will review the account and shipment and will provide you with a timely update so as to not stall you any longer than necessary.
-This is not incredibly common, but you should trust your instincts if something seems amiss.
-Taking the proper actions can help mitigate loss and prevent crime.
+If you’re uncomfortable at any point during your experience with a customer or shipment, please contact uShip Member Support and let us know.
+Our Trust & Safety team will review the information, and provide you with a timely update so as to not stall you any longer than necessary.
+Follow your gut if something seems amiss; we’re here to help.